dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 I'm deliberately not doing anything too fancy here - no compression, no encryption, etc... - just a simple copy of stuff.
 This means testing is pretty easy.
 Open some files from the backup and check that they're OK.

-Copy some files off the backup disk to check that works.
-Use another computer to download something from s3.
+Copy some files off the backup disk to check that works; download some stuff from s3.

 Do this periodically.
 Backups that don't restore are worse than no backups.

 Then... relax
 --------------

-Once this is all setup, you can take a deep breath and relax - safe in the knowledge that you're covered if anything bad happens to you digital life.
+Once this is all setup, you can take a deep breath and relax - safe in the knowledge that you're covered if anything bad happens to your digital life.
 This only took me a couple of hours to setup from scratch - but will take you much less because you can copy & paste my hard work.
 What are you waiting for - give yourself the gift of some peace of mind.